porrey/Mioduino/README.md

 # Mioduino

-The Mioduino is an Arduino compatible on a breadboard that you build yourself.
-It is intended as a basic, hands-on, introduction to the Arduino platform.
+This branch contains the files necessary to use the Mioduino in the Arduino IDE.